-Recorded audio and video should have captions and transcripts to give users with disabilities access to the same information and an equally effective experience as users without disabilities.
+Recorded audio and video should have captions and transcripts to give all users equal access to information.
 Captions and transcripts are especially helpful for non-native speakers.
 They're also useful for all users in situations when sound must be kept low or muted.

 Captions put the audio in the video player into text.
 They are shown at the same time as the audio they describe.
-To meet the accessibility goal to provide an experience equal to listening, captions indicate the words spoken and who says them.
+To meet the inclusive design goal of providing an experience equal to listening, captions indicate the words spoken and identifies who is speaking.
 Captions also include relevant sounds:

 - wordless vocalizations, such as laughter, coughing, and sighing